 ECSS-E-ST-20-07_0080266

-If the spacecraft is not powered during launch, EMC testing with the launch system need not be performed.
+If the spacecraft is not powered during launch, EMC with the launch system need not be verified by test.

 ECSS-E-ST-20-07_0080154

-If the spacecraft is powered during launch, the electric field radiated emission requirements specified in the Launcher User’s manual, including intentional transmission, shall be verified.
+If the spacecraft is powered during launch, the electric field radiated emission, including intentional transmission, and the electric field radiated susceptibility requirements specified in the Launcher User’s manual shall be verified.

 ECSS-E-ST-20-07_0080155